 The density of saltwater in the pod produces the illusion of zero gravity, allowing you to completely relax all of your muscles.

 It helps relieve back pain and muscle tension and extend your spine by putting no strain on your body.
 Feeling restless during your first session is normal as your mind and body acclimatise to the sensory-reduced environment.

 This phase will pass swiftly, leaving you in a meditative state of relaxation.

 As alluded to above, certain people should avoid float tanks, including but not limited to:

 - Those who have kidney impairments as they may not be able to tolerate the absorbed magnesium correctly

 - Those who have wounds or injuries on their bodies Those who have extreme anxiety, which can be triggered by claustrophobia or exposure to water

 - Those that suffer from incontinence

-- Who have recently received chemotherapy or radiation, as well as those who suffer from epilepsy or seizures.
+- Those who have recently received chemotherapy or radiation and those who suffer from epilepsy or seizures.

 - Suffering from infectious infections such as gastroenteritis, or those who have had such a condition in the last 2-3 weeks

 - Pregnant ladies who are having health issues throughout their pregnancy

 - Those prone to ear infections, as salt can enter and settle in the ear canal, irritating it.